 - Council of International Schools (CoIS) – the membership community of international education

-- OECD – Global statistics and comparisons of school systems
+- OECD – provides global statistics and comparisons of school systems

 - Enseignement Privé – a French website about private education